Cpymadtools

 Warning

 Applying the shift will modify your tunes and is likely to flip them, making a subsequent matching impossible if your lattice has coupling.
 To avoid this, one should match to tunes split further apart before applying the waist shift knob, and then match to the desired working point.
-For instance for the LHC, matching to (62.27, 60.36) before applying and afterwards rematching to (62.31, 60.32) usually works well.
+For instance for the LHC, matching to (62.27, 60.36) before applying and afterwards rematching to (62.31, 60.32) usually works quite well.

 • rigidty_waist_shift_value (float) -- Units of the rigidity waist shift knob (positive values only).
+Defaults to 0 so users don’t mess up the IR setup by mistake.

 • ir (int) -- The Interaction Region to apply the knob to, should be one of [1, 2, 5, 8].
 Classically 1 or 5.

-• side (str) -- Which side of the IP to move the waist to, determines a sign in the calculation.
-Defaults to left, which means \(s_{\mathrm{waist}} \lt s_{\mathrm{ip}}\) (and setting it to right would move the waist such that \(s_{\mathrm{waist}} \gt s_{\mathrm{ip}}\)).
+• side (str) -- Which side of the IP to move the waist to.
+This parameter determines a sign in the calculation.
+Defaults to left, which means that \(s_{\mathrm{waist}} \lt s_{\mathrm{ip}}\) (and setting it to right would move the waist such that \(s_{\mathrm{waist}} \gt s_{\mathrm{ip}}\)).

 Example